 Port / Hatch Enlargements – Ventilation

 Your boat’s galley is the space that needs the most ventilation – for comfortability, safety, and health.
-When cooking with propane, it’s crucial to have a well-ventilated kitchen space.
-Natural gases tend to be denser than air, which means that if a leak goes unnoticed, the gases will “fall” beneath the lower deck.
+When cooking on a boat with propane, it’s crucial to have a well-ventilated kitchen space.
+Natural gases tend to be denser than air, which means that the gases will “fall” beneath the lower deck if a leak goes unnoticed.
 Once below deck, the heat can cause combustion to occur, endangering everyone on board or near the boat.
 Improper use of propane has killed and injured many cruisers in the past, so be sure to prepare appropriately if you decide to use propane as a fuel source.
 On that note, install gas monitors for further protection.

 Galley Cookware and Accessories

-With a small amount of planning and preparation, cooking in a small boat galley can be enjoyable.
-Some of the most important considerations to make are the essentials and non-essentials for kitchen cookware and accessories.
+With a small amount of planning and preparation, cooking on a boat in a small galley can be enjoyable.
+Some of the most important considerations to make are the essentials and non-essentials for kitchen cookware and boat galley accessories.

 Closed, your cooking time decreases drastically, making those long-haul passages in inclement weather nothing short of a breeze.
-Although most people who venture into the cruising lifestyle don’t have a ton of previous experience with pressure cookers, the learning curve is exceptionally shallow and can be mastered in nearly no time.
+Although most people who venture into the cruising lifestyle don’t have a ton of previous experience with pressure cookers, the learning curve is exceptionally shallow.
+You can master it in nearly no time.

 Nesting Pots and Pans